owickstrom/idris-vimscript/README.md

 main : VIM_IO ()
 main = do
-  l <- line "$"              -- get the last line nr s <- getline (l - 1)       -- get the contents of the next-to-last line let sl = length s          -- get its length echo (substr 3 (3 + sl) s) -- print a part of it
+  l <- line "$"              -- get the last line number s <- getline (l - 1)       -- get the contents of the next-to-last line let sl = length s          -- get its length echo (substr 3 (3 + sl) s) -- print a part of it